Oncocera semirubella

-Oncocera semirubella is a small moth of the family Pyralidae.
+Oncocera semirubella, the rosy-striped knot-horn, is a small moth of the family Pyralidae.

+Distribution

 It is found in European regions, including the British Isles, and East Asia (e.g. China, Japan, South Korea and Taiwan).

+Description

 The wingspan is 26–30 mm.
+The forewings are light crimson or pink, sometimes much mixed with grey or dark grey, a whitish, greyish-ochreous, or grey costal streak; a broad ochreous-yellowish dorsal suffusion.
+Hindwings grey, slightly rosy-tinged.

+The larva is bronzy-blackish, with ten indistinct greenish lines; a whitish lateral spot on 3, including a black dot; head and plate of 2 black : amongst web on Lotus.

-The adult moth flies in one generation from the end of June to August.
-It is easily disturbed from short grassland, flies from dusk onwards, and is attracted to light and sugar.
+The adult moth flies in one generation by the end of June to August.
+It is easily disturbed on short grassland, flies from dusk onwards, and is attracted to light and sugar.

+Biology

 The larvae feed on bird's-foot trefoil (Lotus corniculatus), white clover, Ononis species, horseshoe vetch and Medicago species.